Who can Enrol?

 - Opportunities for inter-faith understanding and dialogue within school communities;

-- Having some flexibility for new enrolments during the course of the year (for example for new families moving into a school’s vicinity).
+- Having some flexibility for new enrolments during the course of the year (for example for new families moving into a school’s catchment area).

 Enrolment policy is set against a background where many of our schools and colleges have waiting lists as a result of high demand for limited places.
 While every effort is made to accommodate enrolments that fulfil the policy criteria, there will be occasions where students who otherwise meet the criteria for enrolment may not be offered a place.
 This outcome is regretted but will continue to be a factor in determining enrolments until additional capacity can be achieved.